-Despite the gradual increase of addiction treatment providers in Ohio, many organizations leading the state’s efforts to address the epidemic--including the State Attorney General’s Office and multiple health systems--agree that Cincinnati continues to suffer from a shortage of providers delivering evidence-based, outpatient medication-assisted treatment (MAT) services.
+Despite the gradual increase of addiction treatment providers in Ohio, many organizations leading the state’s efforts to address the epidemic – including the State Attorney General’s Office and multiple health systems – agree that Cincinnati continues to experience a shortage of providers delivering evidence-based, outpatient medication-assisted treatment services.

-As a response to the continued demand for high-quality outpatient addiction treatment, CleanSlate is expanding its presence in Ohio with two centers in Cincinnati.
+In response to the continued demand for high-quality outpatient addiction treatment, CleanSlate expanded its presence in Ohio with two centers in Cincinnati.
 CleanSlate Cincinnati, located at 10475 Reading Road, Suite 206, opened its doors July 31, 2019, and serves the northern part of the city.
 CleanSlate West Cincinnati will open December 9, 2019, and at 3654 Werk Road.

 “Cincinnati has been overwhelmed by the opioid epidemic, with thousands of residents forced to wait weeks to receive addiction treatment,” said Anthony Belott, Chief Development Officer of CleanSlate.
 “Patients in Cincinnati deserve sufficient high-quality treatment options to quickly pursue recovery.
 CleanSlate is eager to be there for the people of this great city the minute they’re ready for help.”